 Looking to offer a variety of shipping methods at your WooCommerce store?

 It’s a great way of ensuring your customers find a shipping option that works for them.
 It’s possible to set up shipping methods, rates, and classes using the default WooCommerce features.
-However, you’ll need an associated plugin to create an advanced shipping set-up.
+However, you’ll need a plugin like Advanced Flat Rate Shipping for WooCommerce to create advanced shipping set-up.

 In this post, we explain how to configure different WooCommerce shipping methods for different products using default options and the best WooCommerce plugin for a strategic shipping set-up.